We all need some fun road trip games to play in the car.

 If you’ve got a carload of folks that would prefer to work together rather than compete how about combine to create a story.
 Each person gets a turn to add a few lines to some simple introduction.
 You can turn things you see on the road a story starters.

 Add dialog or crazy characters or impossible feats and the story gets better and better.
 As long as you’ve got some time the story will get more and more convoluted and more and more interesting.
 I’ve heard of some parents that will do this each night when they tuck the kids into bed.
 One of the stories went on for years.

-If you’ve got some passengers that are really up for a challenge we sometimes play two or three games in the car at once.
-We’re looking for out of state plates as we’re scanning the roadsides for Guess the Garbage as we’re playing the alphabet game, ninja style.
+If you’ve got some fellow passengers that are really up for a challenge we sometimes play two or three games in the car at once.
+We’re looking for out-of-state plates as we’re scanning the roadsides for Guess the Garbage as we’re playing the alphabet game, ninja style.
 It makes an otherwise routine drive far more interesting and it’s a fun way to compete with those sweet kiddos.

 One word of caution though.
 As a driver remember that your primary job, your vitally important job is to convey your dearly loved passengers safely to their destination.
 It’s far better to allow your passengers to strut and brag about how badly they smoked you and to get them home safe than it is to win the game and risk getting into an accident!

 I hope you enjoyed this list of great road trip games and found some sure-fire boredom busters to play.